 - 8. All committee and subcommittee meetings are open to the public, except as otherwise provided in Senate Standing Rule No. 13. - 9.
-Before reporting a bill or resolution to the Senate, a committee may reconsider its action.
+Before a Chair of a committee reports a bill or resolution to the Senate, the committee may reconsider its action.
 A motion to reconsider must be made by any member who voted on the action. - 10.
-The chair of a committee shall determine the agenda of each meeting of the committee except that a member of the committee may request an item for the agenda by communicating with the chair at least 4 days before the meeting.
+The Chair of a committee shall determine the agenda of each meeting of the committee except that a member of the committee may request an item for the agenda by communicating with the Chair at least 4 days before the meeting.
 A majority of a committee may, by vote, add an item to the agenda of the next regularly scheduled meeting. - 11.
 Secretaries to committees shall give notices of hearings on bills to anyone requesting notices of particular bills. - 12.
 All committees shall keep minutes of meetings.
 The minutes must cover members present and absent, subjects under discussion, witnesses who appear, committee members' statements concerning legislative intent, action taken by the committee, as well as the vote of individual members on all matters on which a vote is taken.
-Any member may submit to the secretary additional remarks to be included in the minutes and records of committee meetings.
-At the conclusion of the legislative session, the Secretary of the Senate shall deliver all minutes and records of committee meetings in his or her possession to the Director of the Legislative Counsel Bureau. - 13.
+Upon approval of the Chair, any member may submit to the secretary additional remarks to be included in the minutes and records of committee meetings.
+Upon completion of the minutes, the Chair will review for approval.
+At the conclusion of the legislative session, the Secretary of the Senate shall deliver all minutes and records of committee meetings in his or her possession to the Research Library of the Legislative Counsel Bureau. - 13.
 In addition to the minutes, the committee secretary shall maintain a record of all bills, including: - (a) Date bill referred; - (b) Date bill received; - (c) Date set for hearing the bill; - (d) Date or dates bill heard and voted upon; and - (e) Date report prepared. - 14.
-Each committee secretary shall file the minutes of each meeting with the Secretary of the Senate as soon as practicable after the meeting. - 15.
-All committee minutes and any subcommittee minutes required to be kept pursuant to subsection 6 are open to public inspection upon request and during normal business hours.
+Each committee secretary shall file the minutes of each meeting with the Secretary of the Senate as soon as practicable after the meeting.

+15. All committee minutes and any subcommittee minutes required to be kept pursuant to subsection 6 are open to public inspection upon request and during normal business hours.
+The official record of the committee meeting is the minutes approved by the Chair.